TahvoTech/daily_coding_routine/README.md

 10. **File I/O**: Learn how to read from and write to text files, and handle file operations safely.
     - Tip: Use the `open` function with modes like `r`, `w`, and `a` for file operations.

-11. **Data Cleaning**: Write a script to clean and preprocess business data for analysis.
+11. **Data Cleaning**: Write a script to clean and preprocess data for analysis.
     - Tip: Use libraries like `pandas` to handle missing values and format data.
 12. **Sales Forecasting**: Implement a simple linear regression model to predict future sales based on historical data.
     - Tip: Use the `scikit-learn` library for building and training the model.